rowlandcoping/lost-king-part1/TESTING.md

 ![image](assets/images/testing/css-validation.jpg)

 I have completed a final validation of my 'style.css' file using the [W3C CSS validator](https://jigsaw.w3.org/css-validator/).\
-There was one error, which was easily fixed.
+There was one error caused by a likely copy and paste error, which was easily fixed.

 ### Lighthouse Audit